+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 STATUE OF LIBERTY

-What many people don’t know is that Tokyo has its own replica of the Statue of Liberty on Odaiba.
+What many people don’t know is that Tokyo has its replica of the Statue of Liberty on Odaiba.
 The statue daily attracts a large amount of tourists due to all its photo opportunities.

 The statue looks out over an illuminated Rainbow Bridge during the evening hours and is unofficially called the city’s best view.